Dwarf Fortress Interview

 A detailed fortress interior

-How frequently does the result of your procedural content suprise, shock or disappoint you? (do you ever feel out of control)
+How frequently does the result of your procedural content surprise, shock or disappoint you? (do you ever feel out of control)

 Equal measures of all of them, especially when I’m hoping something will work and am not quite sure precisely how it will play out.
 For instance, the first time I mixed simple fractal elevation, rainfall, temperature and drainage maps to produce a biome map, I knew that it would give me biomes in roughly the percentages I wanted without the boundary problems of some other methods, but I had no idea what the actual character of the 4-layer overlap would be, and it was really cool to see the maps sitting there.
 At the same time, I was disappointed with my mountains, even after I did the erosion simulation.
 Some kind of tectonic simulation will probably be needed to make them look great.
 I don’t generally feel really out of control, but it’s important to take on projects you understand somewhat or you’ll never be able to massage them into shape without getting lucky.
 That’s said within the context of a single procedure for generation.
 When we take many of them together, there are more and more moving parts (often with rough edges), and then you get into the related buzzword to “procedural generation”, which is “emergent gameplay”.
 By its nature, this should be surprising at first, or it probably doesn’t qualify.
 It does make me feel more out of control sometimes, and at that time I fall back to other design principles than trying to strictly control generation or removing generation — the one I’ve been going for most in DF is “if you attempt to model real world behavior, you can work to get real world results”.
 Real-world results are fine in a world simulator, so when I’m not sure how a new mechanism will work out, I try to approximate the real world analog as best I can.
 Problems can then be sorted out by identifying what is causing it to deviate from real world behavior.
 It’s possible this kind of thinking will break down as DF moves from physical to psychological models, because it’s harder to do good models there even at a vague macro level, but we’ll see how that turns out as I put more of those mechanics it.
 Right now AI is highly controlled.